Pydes-boop/GMRES_benchmarks/README.md

-# GMRES-experiments
+# GMRES benchmarks

-Collection of testing and experiments scripts that are used to evaluate AB-GMRES and BA-GMRES implementations for pyelsa.
+Collection of benchmarks and experiments scripts that are used to evaluate AB-GMRES and BA-GMRES implementations for pyelsa.
 This collection of scripts includes all code that was used to generate benchmarks for the ABBA GMRES implementations in [elsa](https://gitlab.lrz.de/IP/elsa) that were implemented , as well as some experiments using and applying [tomophantom](https://github.com/dkazanc/TomoPhantom) with elsa.

 Installation instructions for all dependencies can be found at the [bottom](#prerequisites-and-installation-instructions) of the page